Student taking online essay writing course

 This document is also an excellent resource to help you prepare for the oral examinations.

-Practice asking and answering questions in the past, present and future tenses using the foirm ceisteach and foirm diúltach provided so that you don’t lose valuable marks in the oral exam.
+Practice asking and answering questions in the past, present and future tenses using the foirm ceisteach and foirm diúltach so that you don’t lose valuable marks in the oral exam.

 Leave a Comment